Tag Archives: sacrifice

 And strong to save.

-Silence; a sonnet for Remembrance Day
+Silence: a Sonnet for Remembrance Day

 The striking image above is ‘Poppy Day’ by Daliscar and the one below is ‘Silent Cross’ by Margot Krebs Neale